karstengresch/awesome-jboss/readme.md

 [Patternfly](http://www.patternfly.org) - Is a collection of guides, UI templates and UX patterns for creating UIs for the enterprise.
 More and more used in JBoss projects.

+[Errai](http://erraiframework.org) Based on GWT, Errai allows type safe web applications (HTML5) based on Java EE.
+Shared code between platform and server.

 [Uberfire](http://www.uberfireframework.org/) - UberFire is a web framework for building extensible workbenches and console type applications.
 Foundation of the Drools (JBoss BRMS) and jBPM (BPMS) workbench.
+Built on top of Errai.

 ### Red Hat
 [JBoss Enterprise Application Platform (EAP)](http://www.redhat.com/en/technologies/jboss-middleware/application-platform) - Basically the licensed and supported WildFly offering from Red Hat.